craftingcity/The-Known-World/Game Notes/Prenotes/'26/Prenotes June 14 26.md

 What do you do?

 ### What does the World Know?
-In the myriad of options, we first need to show them the aim of the game;  would like to introduce them to some of Mercy's Roamers then into Mercy, and/or take them to Bernet's Lair.
-They have quite a few Tokens at this point, so running them into more games would become annoying in the end, knowing that they need five at most.
+In the myriad of options, we first need to show them the aim of the game; the scoreboard room.
+Then, we would like to introduce them to some of Mercy's Roamers then into Mercy, and/or take them to Bernet's Lair.
+We can keep playing games after that if we need to.

 ### What happened?